Kyle Higashioka Preview, Player Props: Yankees vs. Nationals

 Kyle Higashioka At The Plate

-- Higashioka is batting .232 with eight doubles, eight home runs and 12 walks.
+- Higashioka has eight doubles, eight home runs and 12 walks while hitting .228.

-- Looking at the 67 games he has played this year, he's hit a home run in eight of them (11.9%), and in 3.7% of his trips to the plate.
+- He has homered in 11.8% of his games this year, and 3.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.